Does mom love brunch a bunch? Is she an active traveler looking to burn some energy on a pulse-quickening hike?

 2. For the self-care seeker

-Has mom been craving a relaxing spa day and dropping not-so-subtle hints about how she could really use a massage?
-Surprise her with an ultra-zen Mother’s Day and book a treatment at one of the Lakes Region’s many serene spas, from the luxurious WellNest Spa at Owl’s Nest Resort to Meredith Whole Living Center, where she can unwind in the float tank or infrared sauna.
+Has mom been dropping not-so-subtle hints about how she could really use a massage?
+Surprise her with an ultra-zen Mother’s Day and book a treatment at one of the Lakes Region’s many serene spas, from the luxurious Seasons Spa at the Van Horn Estate to Lake Opechee Inn’s full-service day spa.
+There’s also the Lake Estate on Winnisquam, where mom can enjoy a sustainable spa day with treatments featuring botanicals harvested on site (and perhaps a little R&R time on the outdoor terrace).
+If she’d prefer to book her own treatment, the Cascade Spa at Mill Falls is having a gift card sale on Wednesday, May 6.

 3. for the trail enthusiast

-This spring weather lends itself perfectly to an afternoon spent hitting the trails.
+This spring weather lends itself perfectly to an afternoon spent hitting the trails together, and in our neck of the woods, you’ll find picturesque trails aplenty.
 The Northern Rail Trail is a popular choice for hikers and bikers alike, bringing you through historic villages and offering a glimpse at local wildlife.
 Of course, you can’t go wrong with a visit to Moultonborough’s Castle in the Clouds, where 45 miles of trails among the property’s 5,500 conserved acres afford some truly stunning mountain views.
-If mom really wants to break a sweat, plan to go for a hike up Mt.
-Major in Alton Bay — at the summit, you can admire views of Alton Bay to the south, Wolfeboro to the north, and Rattlesnake Island sitting pretty in Lake Winnipesaukee.

 4. for the savvy shopper

 Maybe mom’s overdue for some retail therapy.
-In that case, you’ll want to reserve a few hours of your Lakes Region day trip for scooping up some new goodies — whether that’s clothing, books, or antiques.
-Hit the Tanger Outlets in Tilton to shop classic brands like Banana Republic and LOFT, or stop by the Mill Falls Marketplace to peruse boutiques and bookstores (and don’t forget to snap a few photos of the marketplace’s 40-foot waterfall).
-For a mom who collects vintage treasures, the two-floor Laconia Antique Center — New Hampshire’s largest antique store — is a must.
+In that case, you’ll want to reserve a few hours of your Lakes Region day trip for scooping up some new goodies.
+Hit the Tanger Outlets in Tilton to shop classic brands like Banana Republic and LOFT, or stop by the Mill Falls Marketplace to peruse boutiques and a bookstore (and don’t forget to snap a few photos of the marketplace’s 40-foot waterfall).
+For the mother figure who collects vintage treasures, the two-floor Laconia Antique Center — New Hampshire’s largest antique store — is a must.

 5. for the beverage connoisseur